-DATPROF Subset enables the user with features to save the defined filters, rules and different functions, so they can be deployed repeatedly.
+DATPROF Subset enables the user with features to save the defined filters, rules, and different functions, so they can be deployed repeatedly.
 This way a controlled subset process emerges.
-After data subsetting, the data in the target database can be used for testing purposes, but can also be the security base for anonymizing the data using DATPROF Privacy.
+After data subsetting, the data in the target database can be used for testing purposes, but can also be the secure base for anonymizing the data using DATPROF Privacy.
 Both subsetting and masking can be automated and integrated into your CI/CD pipeline with the help of DATPROF Runtime.